DevOluwapelumi/MiniFlix---Personal-Mini-Netflix/README.md

 Customization: Tailor MiniFlix to your liking by tweaking settings and appearance.
 Change themes, adjust playback settings, and more to create your perfect streaming environment.
 Open-Source: MiniFlix is open-source, allowing developers to contribute to its growth and customize it to suit their needs.
 Collaborate with the community to enhance the platform's features.
 Easy Deployment: Deploy MiniFlix on your own GitHub repository with simple setup instructions.
 The system is built to be scalable, making it suitable for personal use or small-scale streaming projects.

+Bring the Netflix experience to your GitHub repository with MiniFlix.
+Whether you want to create a personal streaming service or share your media with friends and family, MiniFlix is the perfect solution.
+Get started today and start streaming with style!

+GitHub Repository Link: [Insert Your GitHub Repository Link]

+Note: Make sure to include detailed documentation and installation instructions in your GitHub repository to help users set up MiniFlix effortlessly.